Hardware Honeypot: Setting Sequential Reverse Engineering on a Wrong Track: Abstract

 \section{Abstract}

-Reverse engineering of finite state machines is a serious threat when protecting designs against reverse engineering attacks.
-While most recent protection techniques rely on the security of a secret key, this work presents a new approach: hardware state machine honeypots.
-These honeypots lead the reverse engineering tools to a wrong, but for the tools highly attractive state machine, while the original state machine is made less attractive.
-The results show that state-of-the-art reverse engineering methods favor the highly attractive honeypot as state machine candidate or do no longer detect the correct, original state machine.
+Reverse engineering (RE) of finite state machines (FSMs) is a serious threat when protecting designs against RE attacks.
+While most recent protection techniques rely on the security of a secret key, this work presents a new approach: hardware FSM honeypots.
+These honeypots lead the RE tools to a wrong but, for the tools, very attractive FSM, while making the original FSM less attractive.
+The results show that state-of-the-art RE methods favor the highly attractive honeypot as FSM candidate or do no longer detect the correct, original FSM.